EricMTodd/eric-todd-capstone-project-mastermind/README.md

   - File will be read and data loaded into a variable.
   - After the game finishes, the player is sorted into the high scores array and new bottom score is removed if the new player achieves a place on the board.
   - The variable is written to the leaderboard file.
+  - Leaderboard will have to be an array of player objects, sorted in descending order by score.

+  - Figure out how to write an array of objects to a file.
+Combine array io techniques with object io techniques.
+Something about whitespace...
+Check that youtube video again: https://www.youtube.com/watch?v=SPfJ856eEN4&t=395s